How to Study Astrology: A Beginner’s Guide

-- The Trine, which is ruled by Jupiter and indicates a harmonious, flowing relationship between the planets involved.
+- The Trine– Ruled by Jupiter and indicates a harmonious, flowing relationship between the planets involved.

-- The Square, which is ruled by Mars and indicates a tense or friction-inducing relationship between the planets.
+- The Square– Ruled by Mars and indicates a tense or friction-inducing relationship between the planets.
 This aspect typically initiates action.

-- The Opposition, which is ruled by Saturn and indicates two planets which appear to counteract each other.
+- The Opposition– Ruled by Saturn and indicates two planets that appear to counteract each other.

-- The Sextile, which is ruled by Venus and indicates a subtle dynamic of support between the planets involved.
+- The Sextile– Ruled by Venus and indicates a subtle dynamic of support between the planets involved.

-- The Conjunction, which in ancient astrology was not technically considered an aspect, though most modern astrologers refer to it as one, means that the two planets are right next to each other and their energies are somewhat merged.
+- The Conjunction– In ancient astrology was not technically considered an aspect, though most modern astrologers refer to it as one, which means that the two planets are right next to each other, and their energies are somewhat merged.